Coffee pairings: how did you live without them for so long?

 Pair Coffee Like You Would Wine

-Join my free newsletter and get exclusive coffee pairing recipes and guides like this as well as tutorials that don’t get posted here on the blog!
+Join my newsletter (free!) and get exclusive access to my FREE resource library, which includes coffee pairing recipes and tutorials that don’t get posted here on the blog!

 If you’re looking for a specific coffee recommendation, try to pair your croissant with a coffee that has a full body and low acidity such as a Sumatra coffee.